hartwigmedical/hmftools/sv-linx/README.md

 - there are 2+ translocations or local junctions > 1M bases which are not connected at their remote end to a known LINE site within 5kb with at least one not forming a deletion bridge of < 30 bases AND at least one breakend within 5kb having a poly-A tail with expected orientation for a source site
 - we find at least 1 translocation or local junction >1M bases with it’s remote breakend proximity clustered with ONLY 1 single breakend and forming a deletion bridge of < 30 bases AND EITHER the junction has a poly-A / poly-T tail with the expected orientation of the source site OR the remote single breakend has a poly-A/poly-T tail with expected orientation for an insertion site.

 The suspected LINE source region is also checked that it is not a potential pseudogene insertion by checking that there is no deletion within 5kb of the suspected source region that matches an exon boundary at both ends.
 Both known and suspected source regions have special logic applied in the clustering phase.

 #### Identification of LOH boundaries
-LINX also identify each pair of breakends flanking regions of Loss of Heterozygosity (LOH), restricted to cases where there is no subset of the region with homozygous loss that is not caused by anything other than a simple deletion.
+Linx also identify each pair of breakends flanking regions of Loss of Heterozygosity (LOH), restricted to cases where there is no subset of the region with homozygous loss that is not caused by anything other than a simple deletion.
 This is a useful annotation as since an entire paternal allele is lost for the whole distance between these 2 breakends (and since there is no homozygous loss we know it is the same allele lost at both ends, not two overlapping losses) then the structural variants are very likely to have occurred at the same time.

 Note that an uninterrupted deletion or tandem duplication cannot theoretically form an LOH boundary with another variant and hence these are excluded from LOH boundaries.